123git2020/Capstone-Final/README.md

 `cityCar28.wav` from Isolated Urban Sound Database was removed as it doesn't have any sounds in it.

 ## Classification Models
 BEATs is currently being used.
-The repository can be found [here] (https://github.com/microsoft/unilm/tree/master/beats) and the paper can be found [here] (https://arxiv.org/abs/2212.09058).
+The repository can be found [here](https://github.com/microsoft/unilm/tree/master/beats) and the paper can be found [here](https://arxiv.org/abs/2212.09058).